andrewcheryl/portfolio-feature-selection-techniques/README.md

 # Portfolio Project: Feature Selection + Classification using the Madelon dataset

 ## Problem statement
-Investigate the capability of machine learning techniques to identify relevant features in datasets with a large number of features (high dimensionality) that cannot be handled using conventional techniques.
+Investigate feature selection techniques available to identify the most relevant features in datasets with a large feature space (high dimensionality), that cannot be handled using conventional machine learning techniques.

-### Goal:
+Feature selection is independent of the machine learning algorithm being used.
+Effective selection of a subset of features can have a significant impact on the quality of the results.
+This is especially true for high dimensional problems.

+Some of the benefits of using feature selection are:

+"	It enables the machine learning algorithm to train faster.
+"	It reduces the complexity of a model and makes it easier to interpret.
+"	It improves the accuracy of a model if the right subset is chosen.
+"	It reduces overfitting.

+## Goal

-    1. Identification of relevant features.
+    1. Identification of most relevant features.
-    2. Demonstrate impact on prediction accuracy
+    2. Demonstrate impact on prediction accuracy.

-Two synthetically generated datasets will be used to investigate these techniques ...
+Two synthetically generated datasets will be used to investigate these techniques:

     1. The Madelon Dataset from UCI Machine Learning Repository.
 This dataset has 500 features and is the canonical dataset for testing feature selection techniques.
-    2. A larger synthetically generated Madelon dataset with 1000 features and 200,000 observations
+    2. A larger synthetically generated Madelon dataset with 1000 features and 200,000 observations.

-## Overview
+## Highlevel approach
 Fundamentally, this is a binary classification challenge.
 Using the two datasets of differing sizes, a suite of feature selection options will be developed, and their effectiveness will be compared using a variety of classification models.
 The aim is to identify the 'best' features and model for each dataset.

-### Scope of solution report.
+## Project scope and structure
 0. EDA observations for each subset
 1. Establish prediction accuracy benchmarks for raw dataset
 2. Implement 3 feature selection models